ModernFlyouts-Community/ModernFlyouts/README.md

 Next, we must thank **[@riverar](https://github.com/riverar)** for accepting our invite and allowing us to integrate parts of [EarTrumpet](https://github.com/File-New-Project/EarTrumpet) into ModernFlyouts.

-We must also say a big thanks to [our contributors](https://github.com/ModernFlyouts-Community/ModernFlyouts/graphs/contributors) for helping us with some important bug fixes, adding features, and most importantly, localization.
+We must also say a big thanks to [our contributors](https://github.com/ModernFlyouts-Community/ModernFlyouts/graphs/contributors) for helping us with some important bug fixes, adding features and localization.

 ### Our Team